JLC2141/intro_to_cli/README.md

 ![github_codespaces](images/github_codespaces.png)

-* Select the "more options" icon for your codespace session and then select delete.
+* You'll be navigated to a new screen displaying your codespace.
+Select the "more options" icon for your codespace session and then select delete.
 Confirm deletion.

 ![stop_codespace](images/stop_codespace.png)

+## Important note

 > [!NOTE] <br>
 > **You will need to have free quota available for the in-person workshop.** <br>